 - Create a reusable, open-source PocketQube Platform.

-At LSF, we have been focusing our attention to the PocketQube format, and for this, we have worked hard to build a reusable, open-source ProcketQube Platform with a complete stack of open-source technologies developed for it.
-This is because we see potential in the PocketQube format as it is versatile enough and low-cost, able to facilitate a wide variety of experiments, payloads and to have a wide range of technology developed around it.
+At LSF, we have been focusing our attention on the PocketQube format, and for this, we have worked hard to build a reusable, open-source ProcketQube Platform with a complete stack of open-source technologies developed for it.
+This is because we see potential in the PocketQube format as it is versatile enough and low-cost, able to facilitate a wide variety of amateur radio experiments, payloads and to have a wide range of technology developed around it.

 Digital modulation schemes may use a preamble or a postamble in order to provide narrow-band transmissions which can help facilitate tracking from RF spectra.
 Distinguishing between satellites can be achieved by estimating the differences in preamble/postamble length.
 However, since preambles in most framing schemes are often the same, this constitutes preamble not an ideal solution to allow unambiguous identification.